Explore the Resort

 The Peacock House

 As you approach our main entrance, you won’t be able to miss our lovely Peacock House, a small octagonal building with windows on every side.
-The building was designed by Dr. Francis C. (Uncle Frank) Sibbald after similar buildings he had seen in Shanghai and it was completed in 1885.
+The building was designed by Dr. Francis C. Sibbald after similar buildings he had seen in Shanghai and it was completed in 1885.
 1978 was another memorable year when it was restored by John and Barbara Sibbald, and became Ontario Heritage Trust Designated.
-The pineapple finial which completes the top of the roof, a traditional symbol of welcome, blew off this year in a big spring storm and is being restored with the hopes of re-installation for before The Briars 175th anniversary.
+The pineapple finial which completes the top of the roof, a traditional symbol of welcome, blew off this year in a big spring storm and is being restored with the hopes of re-installation.
 This lovely spot is ideal for romantic wedding photos.

 Suit of Armour

 Be sure to stop and say hello to our resident suit of armour as you head towards Drinkwaters’ Lounge from our main reception area.
 A gift to Marjorie and Jack Sibbald on the occasion of their wedding in the 1920's, this reproduction Samurai armour was collected by Dr. Francis C. Sibbald on his visit to 'the Orient'.
 For many years, the armour wore red long johns underneath its heavy exterior, which gave it quite a dramatic look.
 Alas, when Marjorie hung them out to dry during spring cleaning one year, a bird nested in them and they were never quite the same!
 The armour now holds court in the main hallway of the Inn.